imCodePartnerAB/imcms/docs/user-documentation/editors/menu.rst

 1. Move the mouse cursor over the item and click **X** that appears.
 2. Enable **Multi-remove**, select items and click **Remove**.

+.. note:: Admin must have access to a document that he wants to add to the menu.
+    Or this document must have enabled **Share the document with other administrators**.
+    Read more about access control :doc:`here </user-documentation/access-control>`.

 -----------------
 Menu Item Sorting